samblenny/feather-tft-clock/README.md

 In Clock Mode, the order of moving between sub-modes doesn't matter.

-If you read the next section closely, you may notice that Clock mode uses the LEFT and RIGHT buttons to move between sub-modes, while the Set Mode uses the A button instead.
-This is because calendar dates are tricky.

-For Set Mode, the order of sub-modes matters because the number of days in a month varies.
-To look up the number of days in a month, you must know which month of which year.
-To avoid setting the date to a calendar day that doesn't exist, the code for Set Mode moves through sub-modes in the order: year, month (mon), day, minutes (hhmm), seconds (mmss).
+In Set Mode, the order of sub-modes matters because calendar dates are tricky.

+For code to look up the number of days in a month, it must know which month of which year.
+When you use Set Mode, its code checks the numbers you enter to be sure they represent a valid calendar date that actually exists.
+To make that checking possible, the code requires you to move through sub-modes in the
+order: year, month (mon), day, minutes (hhmm), seconds (mmss).

 ### Button Actions